 The Team Leader Agreement must be brought to the Kickoff Event.
 The rest are all due at the Dropoff Event, along with your film - in the official envelope provided for you at the Kickoff Event.
 And some can even be completed online!!

 Team Leader's Agreement 1 per team, due at Kickoff

-The Team Leader must sign this form to indicate agreement to the Project's rules and requirements, and then bring it to the Kickoff.
+The Team Leader must sign this form to indicate agreement to the Project's rules and requirements.
+This form must be submitted prior to filmmaking as indicated above.